 In order for a student to participate in the "On Track" co-curricular experience, he/she will need to get licensed.
 Before getting licensed, it's important to view the Road Map and decide which track(s) you want to complete during that semester.
 Students must get licensed each semester to participate.
 There are no limits, therefore a student may get licensed for as many tracks as he/she wishes each semester.
-Click on the link to the right to Get Licensed.
+Click on the icon above to Get Licensed.

 Once you have been granted a license for the track(s) you requested, you will notice a curriculum map is now displayed on your home page when you log in to your account on theLink.
 The curriculum map is a progress log that identifies which items have been completed and credited to a student's account.
 If a student is participating in multiple tracks, the curriculum map will display a drop down box, which the student may use to view his/her progress for any track he/she is licensed for.
 The map will also display items that have not been completed and the fulfillment details of each item.

-Students that choose to complete all seven tracks become eligible to apply for an expenses paid trip following the completion of the last track.
+Undergraduate students who choose to complete all seven tracks become eligible to apply for an expenses paid trip following the completion of the last track.
 Trips will be taken in May, following graduation.
 Destinations will vary from year to year in order to give students different opportunities to practically apply what they have learned while participating in On Track programs.
-Students that are selected to travel will be actively exposed to leadership practices, cultural heritage, community service, professional networking and other college and university campuses that are part of the destinations they visit.
+Students who are selected to travel will be actively exposed to leadership practices, cultural heritage, community service, professional networking and other college and university campuses that are part of the destinations they visit.